 The development of assessment criteria can help promote consistency in decision-making and provide a clear framework for assessing possible changes to the existing WACC methodology.
-During this Review, the Commission is using the following criteria to balance its regulatory objectives:
+For this review, we used the following criteria to balance our regulatory objectives:

 - 1. Reliance on sound methods and robust analysis.
 The WACC methodology should provide for the rate of return needed for Icon Water to attract and retain capital.
-This means that the methodologies used should have strong theoretical foundations and all parameter estimates be based on the best available evidence. - 2.
+This means that the methodology should have strong theoretical foundations and all parameter estimates should be based on the best available evidence. - 2.
 Transparency and replicability.
-The WACC methodology should be transparent in explaining how parameter estimates have been determined and enable stakeholders to reasonably estimate the allowed rate of return that will be expected to apply to Icon Water in the Commission's determination. - 3.
+The WACC methodology should be transparent in explaining how parameter estimates have been determined and enable stakeholders to reasonably estimate the allowed rate of return that will be expected to apply to Icon Water in our determination. - 3.
 Stability over time.
-The WACC methodology needs to be relatively stable over time to give stakeholders certainty.
+The WACC methodology should be relatively stable over time to give stakeholders certainty.
 The methodology should only be updated where there is sufficient evidence that the change would increase the accuracy of the rate of return estimate. - 4.
 Consistency with best regulatory practice.
-In determining the WACC, the Commission will consider approaches used by other Australian regulators.
+In determining the WACC, we will consider approaches used by other Australian regulators.

-The Commission considers that these criteria will address the Commission's legislative objectives and the matters that it is required to consider under section 20(2) of the ICRC Act.
+We believe that these criteria will address our legislative objectives and the matters that we are required to consider under section 20(2) of the ICRC Act.
 The rate of return must be set to promote efficient investment in, and the efficient operation and use of, regulated services for the long-term interests of consumers.

-Criterion 1 is important because if the Commission were to set the rate of return too low, Icon Water may not be able to attract sufficient funds to invest in maintaining, upgrading, renewing and replacing water and sewerage assets.
+Criterion 1 is important because if we were to set the rate of return too low, Icon Water may not be able to attract sufficient funds to invest in maintaining, upgrading, renewing and replacing water and sewerage assets.
 If the rate of return were to be set too high, there would be a risk of encouraging too much investment in the business, and consumers would pay higher than necessary water bills.

-Criteria 2 and 3 are endeavouring to provide confidence in the WACC methodology and rate of return outcomes among consumers, investors and other stakeholders.
-Criterion 2 implies the need to ensure that all stakeholders can replicate the Commission's analysis.
+Criteria 2 and 3 aim to promote confidence in the WACC methodology and rate of return outcomes among consumers, investors and other stakeholders.
+Criterion 2 aims to ensure that all stakeholders can replicate our analysis to increase understanding of how we make our decision.

-Criterion 3 is reflective of the need to provide stakeholders with a degree of regulatory stability in the determination of the rate of return.
+Criterion 3 aims to promote stability in how the rate of return is determined.
 Regulatory stability will promote efficient investment in, and use of, the relevant services because it gives investors the confidence to make investments in long-lived water assets.
 That is not to suggest that the rate of return itself must be stable.
 Rather, there should be predictability about the way the allowed rate of return is determined.

-The Commission also considers it important to confirm that its WACC methods conform to best regulatory practice (criterion 4), provided best practice is implemented consistent with the Commission's legislative requirements under the ICRC Act.
+We believe it is important to confirm that the WACC methodology reflects best regulatory practice (criterion 4), provided best practice is implemented consistent with our legislative requirements under the ICRC Act.

-Stakeholder views on the approach
+Stakeholder views on our approach

-In the issues paper, the Commission sought stakeholder comments on the Commission's approach and assessment criteria.
-Icon Water and ACTCOSS both supported the Commission's approach and assessment criteria.
+In the issues paper, we sought stakeholder comments on our approach and assessment criteria.
+Icon Water and ACTCOSS both supported our approach and assessment criteria.

-Icon Water submitted that the Commission should consider two additional assessment criteria as part of the Review.
-These criteria are:3
+Icon Water submitted that we should consider two additional assessment criteria as part of the Review.
+These criteria were:3

-- Internal consistency.
-The WACC methodology should take into account the interrelationships between parameters (e.g., equity beta and gearing, return on debt and benchmark credit rating, risk-free rate and market risk premium) and avoid estimating each WACC parameter in isolation. - Proportionate treatment of evidence.
-Any methodology adopted by the Commission should take into account existing evidence in a proportionate manner.
+• Internal consistency.
+The WACC methodology should consider the interrelationships between parameters (for example, equity beta and gearing, return on debt and benchmark credit rating, risk-free rate and market risk premium) and avoid estimating each WACC parameter in isolation.

+• Proportionate treatment of evidence.
+Our methodology should take into account existing evidence in a proportionate manner.